-Table A: Plus plan, contd.1-month supply cost-sharing by state for covered drugs on Tiers 2, 3 and 4
+Table A: Plus Plan, contd.

+1-month supply cost-sharing by state for covered drugs in Tiers 3 and 4

-The table below shows your share of the cost when you get a 1-month supply of covered Tier 2 (Generic Drugs), Tier 3 (Preferred Brand Drugs) and Tier 4 (Non-Preferred Drugs) Part D prescription drugs.
-Note: Drugs in Tier 2 and Tier 3 are not available for a 1-month supply by mail.
+The table below shows your share of the cost when you get a 1-month supply of covered Tier 3 (Preferred Brand Drugs) and Tier 4 (Non-Preferred Drugs) Part D prescription drugs.
+Note: Drugs in Tier 3 are not available for a 1-month supply by mail.